McQueen (TV series): Premise

 The plot features newspaper columnist McQueen (Ted Follows) whose The Actioneer feature exposed fraud artists and dubious businesses.
 He was assisted by Denise (Daphne Gibson) and Natasha (Jan Goldin).

 The pilot episode, "There's a Car Upside-Down on My Lawn", concerned the disposition of an abandoned vehicle.
 The episode won two Canadian Film Awards in 1969, for Best Director (Francis Chapman) and Best Actress in a Non-Feature (Josephine Barrington).

 Jenny (Margot Kidder) was featured in two episodes as an employee of McQueen's newspaper.
 In one episode, she helped expose a scam at a talent agency while in the other she sought McQueen's help for a Vietnam draft evader she was dating.

 The series was inspired by Frank Drea's Action Line column of the Toronto Telegram, whose newsroom was used to film scenes for the series.

-Guest actors during the series included Ruth Springford, Austin Willis and Louis Zorich.
+Guest actors during the series included Ruth Springford, Austin Willis, Henry Ramer and Louis Zorich.

 Scheduling

 McQueen was broadcast on Tuesdays at 9:00 p.m.
 (Eastern) from 23 September 1969 until 18 September 1970.
+The show was not well-received; by January, the newly installed head of CBC Entertainment was quoted in the Toronto Star as saying: "Everybody knows it's a failure now, but unfortunately we're stuck with it for the rest of the season."